eduar-q/the-last-manual/README.md

-# 🖥️ The Last Manual

-> 🔎 **A lightweight Linux tool for system handover triage and state reconciliation.**
+🔎 **A lightweight Linux tool for system handover triage and state reconciliation.**

 ## 🧩 The Problem & How It Works